Lily-Rose Depp

-Lily-Rose Melody Depp (born May 27, 1999) is a French and American actress.
+Lily-Rose Melody Depp (born May 27, 1999) is a French and American actress and singer.
 Born to actors Johnny Depp and Vanessa Paradis, she began her acting career in film with a minor role in Tusk (2014) and pursued a career as a fashion model.
 She appeared in the period dramas The Dancer (2016) and The King (2019), and the romantic comedy A Faithful Man (2018).

 In 2023, Depp starred in the HBO television drama series The Idol and contributed to its soundtrack with her single "One of the Girls", which charted on the Billboard Hot 100 and surpassed one billion streams on Spotify.
-She received praise for her starring role in the gothic horror film Nosferatu (2024).
+She received praise for her starring role in the Gothic horror film Nosferatu (2024).

 Early life

 Lily-Rose Melody Depp was born in the American Hospital of Paris located in Neuilly-sur-Seine, a wealthy suburb of Paris on May 27, 1999.
 She is the daughter of American actor Johnny Depp and French singer and actress Vanessa Paradis.
-She has a younger brother, Jack (John Christopher Depp III).
+She has a younger brother, John Christopher "Jack" Depp III.
 French actress Alysson Paradis is her aunt.

-On her father's side, she is of primarily English descent, with some French, German and Irish descent, as well as African descent through an eighth great-grandmother of her father, Elizabeth Key Grinstead, the first African American in the North American colonies to sue for her freedom and win in 1656.
+On her father's side, she is of primarily English descent, with some French, German and Irish descent, as well as African descent through an eighth great-grandmother of her father, Elizabeth Key Grinstead, who, in 1656, became the first African-American in the North American colonies to successfully sue for her freedom.

 Depp is the goddaughter of novelist François-Marie Banier and singer Marilyn Manson.
 Since her birth, she has been the subject of tabloid and media reporting, including birthdays, attendance at society events, and reviews of her fashion choices.

 In 2012, after 14 years together, Depp's parents separated and arranged joint custody of her.
 She divides her time between Los Angeles, Paris, and New York City.
 Depp dropped out of high school in 2016 to focus on her acting career.